mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/16/day-270/">October 16, 2017</a></small></div>
 <p><strong>Trump's top allies aren't sure if he realizes his feuds with Republicans and lack of legislative wins are putting his presidency at risk</strong>.
-Top White House aides, lawmakers, donors, and political consultants have privately wondered if Trump grasps that losing the House next year could bring on new subpoenas, an intense focus on the Russia investigation, and possible impeachment proceedings. (<a href="http://www.cnn.com/2017/10/16/politics/democrats-house-midterm-elections/">CNN</a>)</p>
+Top White House aides, lawmakers, donors, and political consultants have privately wondered if Trump grasps that losing the House next year could bring on new subpoenas, an intense focus on the <a href="/trump-russia-investigation/">Russia investigation</a>, and possible impeachment proceedings. (<a href="http://www.cnn.com/2017/10/16/politics/democrats-house-midterm-elections/">CNN</a>)</p>